DENTSPLY SIRONA Inc at Robert W Baird Global Healthcare Conferen

 Jeffrey D. Johnson - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

 All right.
-I think we are back up and running.
-So yes, I think we are live now.
-So good morning, everyone.
-I think we're going to get started.
-Our next presentation is from Dentsply Sirona, a leading manufacturer.
-Sorry, I'm having some technical issues.
-Here we go, a leading manufacturer of dental consumables and equipment products.
+It looks like we're all here and Jorge and Andrea, I see are well centered there.
+So you're good.
+So why don't we get started?
+So good afternoon, everyone.

-Hopefully, as many of you know, my name is Jeff Johnson.
-I'm the senior medical technology analyst at Baird.
-And with us today from Dentsply, we're pleased to have Executive Vice President and Chief Financial Officer, Jorge Gomez; and Vice President of Investor Relations, John Sweeney.
-Jorge, I'm going to turn it over to you for a few minutes.
-I think you have a few slides you want to go through, and we'll move from there into Q&A. But Jorge, the floor is yours.
+My name is Jeff Johnson.
+I'm the senior medical technology analyst at Baird and our next presentation this afternoon is from DENTSPLY SIRONA, a leading manufacturer of dental consumables and equipment products across the globe.
+With us today from XRAY from DENTSPLY SIRONA, we're happy to have CFO, Jorge Gomez, and VP of Investor Relations, Andrea Daley.
+Jorge, I'll turn it over to you.
+I think you have a couple of slides to go through, and then we'll go straight into Q&A. So thanks for being here.

 Jorge M. Gomez - DENTSPLY SIRONA Inc. - Executive VP & CFO